-Under the 1982 resource management program, the parkway staff identified a critical need for a study of historic and archeological resources that would help them tell the parkway's interpretive story.
+Phase 1.
+Under the 1982 resource management program, the parkway staff identified a critical need for a study of historic and archeological resources that would assist the staff in telling the parkway's interpretive story.
 During this general management planning effort, the planning team identified over 100 historical studies related to the Natchez Trace story that have been researched and written by NPS historians from the 1930s through the 1960s.
 A recent review of these studies indicated that a comprehensive history study is not necessary.
 Rather, the critical need was for a historical overview that summarized the data currently available.
 This historical overview has been completed as a part of the GMP effort and has been made available to the park staff.
-Site-specific studies may be needed later.

 Most archeological research at the parkway has been done in advance of construction projects.
 This has resulted in a great number of site- or project-specific reports, each with its own research design and objectives.
-There is a critical need to establish specific parkway themes and associated research questions to evaluate past research efforts and direct future ones.
+There is a critical need to establish specific parkway themes and their associated research goals and questions to assess past research efforts and direct future ones.

 Several important research projects would provide information to support the proposed interpretive themes (see tables 1 and 2).
-Examples of research projects include the following: 1) diet and nutrition of various populations found in the corridor to answer questions about subsistence, procurement strategies, environmental status and change, and health and disease; 2) the effects of contact on two major prehistoric cultures-the classic Hopewellian and the introduction of the Mississippian culture into a Woodland population; 3) the historical relationship between the Chickasaw and English cultures and the Natchez and French cultures; and 4) whether the clustering of archeological sites along the Natchez Trace indicates their association with the corridor itself or other factors.
+For example: 1) Research relating to diet and nutrition of various samples of the populations found in the corridor could answer questions about subsistence, procurement strategies, environmental status and change, and health and disease; 2) research into the effects of contact could be conducted on two major prehistoric cultures-the classic Hopewellian and the introduction of the Mississippian culture into a Woodland population; 3) the historical relationship between the Chickasaw and English cultures and the Natchez and French cultures could be studied; and 4) whether the archeological sites are clustered along the Natchez Trace because of their association with the corridor or whether their distribution was determined by other factors.

-As previously stated, research to clear construction activities and to support interpretive themes will be given the highest priorities.
-However, if funds are available for the development and study of research questions not related to the interpretive themes, then other questions will be proposed, evaluated as to their merits, and studied.
+As previously stated, research in support of the interpretive themes will be given the highest priority.
+However, if funds are available that would allow for the development and study of research questions not related to the interpretive themes, then other questions will be proposed, evaluated as to their merits, and studied.